 Marcus is ranked in Band 1 by Chambers Europe and as a Leading individual by the Legal 500 within real estate.
 He is also recognized as one of the leading experts in Sweden in the area of real estate by international publications such as Who’s Who Legal.

 Marcus is described by clients as a solution-oriented practitioner, who “quickly gets the whole picture of the deal and understands what is important in a particular case” (Chambers Europe, 2018).
-He is highlighted for being “very competent in the real estate legal area “ and for having “very good knowledge of accounting and tax matters which are a big advantage for handling deals concerning buying and selling companies” (The Legal 500, 2020).
+He is highlighted for being “very competent in the real estate legal area” and for having “very good knowledge of accounting and tax matters which are a big advantage for handling deals concerning buying and selling companies” (The Legal 500, 2020).
 One client comments: “He is absolutely brilliant – down to earth, able to keep a good negotiation atmosphere and smart.
-His style limits the risk of hiccups and adds trust between parties” (Chambers Europe, 2019), whereas another client states that “his skills are the very best you can find in the market” (Chambers Europe, 2020).
+His style limits the risk of hiccups and adds trust between parties” (Chambers Europe, 2019), whereas another client states that “his skills are the very best you can find in the market” (Chambers Europe, 2021).
 Further, according to clients he is able to “understand difficult problems fast and quickly find working solutions” (The Legal 500, 2019) and he is praised for “finding solutions to move transactions forward without losing sight of what’s best for the client” (Chambers Europe, 2017).
+One client also states that “his attention is outstanding” (The Legal 500, 2021).

 Marcus Hedén’s experience includes advising: